nitro-marky/Iress-Code-Robot-Test/README.md

 robot-test.txt - Basic functionality tests prodivded with the brief<br>
 robot-test2.txt - Comprehensive in-depth testing

-## Testing Methods - All these methods should use a command prompt opened in Toy_Robot Folder
+## Testing Methods - All these methods should be used in a command prompt opened in Toy_Robot Folder
 ### Method 1: Using Provided Test Files

 Quick Test - Open a console window in the project folder (Toy_Robot)